Federal judge approves partial deal between women, US Soccer - WTMJ

 The USSF said it expected an appeal and remains “hopeful” of a “resolution outside of the court system.”

-“U.S. Soccer is 100% committed to equal pay,” the governing body said in a statement.
+“U.S. Soccer is 100 percent committed to equal pay,” the governing body said in a statement.
 “We have offered the USWNT the identical compensation provided to our men’s players for all matches controlled by U.S. Soccer.

 “Unfortunately, the USWNT has not accepted our offer or our longstanding invitation to meet to try to find a resolution unless U.S. Soccer first agrees to make up the difference between the men’s and Women’s World Cup prize money, which is determined, controlled and paid for by FIFA.”